 Crucial X8: Excellent performance

-I tested the X8 using a 10Gbps USB port (USB 3.2 Gen 1), and it proved to be the fastest of its type.
+I tested the X8 using a 10Gbps USB port (USB 3.2 Gen 2), and it was the fastest of its type.
 The driver delivered the sustained copy speeds of more than 620 megabytes per second and more than 840 MB/s for writing and reading, respectively.

 The X8, on the other hand, works with all USB ports (including USB 2.0) and Thunderbolt 3 port.
 (All Thunderbolt 3 ports have built-in support for USB 3.2 Gen 2.)

 When tested with a USB 3.2 Gen 1 (5 Gbps) port, the X8 also excelled, topping the chart of same-standard portable SSDs.
 The drive also worked with USB 2.0 in my trial with a sustained speed of around 40 MB/s.

 I used for the X8 for a couple of days continuously and ran into zero problems.
 The drive got a little warm during the long operation but not to the point of concern.